tommarxdev/tommarxdev/README.md

 Hi!
 My name is Tom Marx 😃
 ========================================================================================================================================

-🌍 I am a Web3 Developer with 2 years of experience in Front-End, Back-End and Blockchain Development.
+🌍 I am a Web3 Developer with experience in Front-End, Back-End and Blockchain Development.
 <br/>

 ### Skills